 ULCERS SECONDARY TO VENOUS DISEASE

 The venous system begins at the postcapillary level where venules join to form small veins, which coalesce to larger veins that travel from the skin and subcutaneous tissue to the more central location of the deep venous system.
 Deep veins are generally paired, having numerous anastomoses, and are located parallel with the respective artery in the calf, joining to the popliteal vein, which proceeds upward in the thigh as the femoral vein, where it joins the deep femoral vein and the greater saphenous vein to form the common femoral vein.
 The greater saphenous vein (GSV) is found anterior to the medial malleolus and may be bifurcated along its course.
 The saphenous vein in the calf is connected to the deep veins through numerous perforator veins.
-The majority of patients with ...
+The majority ...